-March is here!
-I feel like March is a bit of a nothing month for travel in Europe, unless you’re into mountain/skiing type getaways.
+I feel like March is a bit of a lacklustre month for travel in Europe unless you’re into mountain or skiing getaways.
 Which maybe you are.
-I’ve never skied in my life, we don’t exactly have snow where I’m from, but I hear it’s acceptable to go to the mountains purely for the après-ski experience. 🙂
+I’ve never skied before, but I would be open to heading to the mountains purely for the après-ski experience!

-Most destinations in March are grey and miserable which means I mostly want to stay at home tucked away in my cozy bed.
-But I do think March is probably the perfect time for a luxury weekend or resort getaway.
-A cozy weekend away from home.
+Many destinations in March can be grey and miserable, making you want to stay at home tucked away in your cosy bed.
+However, March might actually be the perfect time for a luxury weekend getaway—a cosy weekend away from home.

-I’m thinking the kind of place where you can treat yourself at the spa or put on your dressing gown and fluffy slippers and curl up with a good book/Netflix and then indulge in some five star room service.
+Imagine the kind of place where you can pamper yourself at the spa or slip into your dressing gown and fluffy slippers, curling up with a good book or Netflix, and then indulging in some five-star room service.

 Or am I wrong on this?